 Pagi in Filipino Cuisine: Popular Recipes and Traditions

-- Kinunot na Pagi — Flaked stingray simmered in coconut milk with onions, ginger, and chili—Bicol’s iconic dish, creamy and spicy.
+- Kinunot na Pagi — Flaked stingray simmered in coconut milk with ginger and chili.

-- Adobong Pagi — Braised in soy sauce, vinegar, garlic, and bay leaves for tangy savoriness.
+- Adobong Pagi — Braised in vinegar in Tagalog, soy sauce, and garlic.

-- Ginataang Pagi — Cooked in coconut milk with vegetables—comforting and rich.
+- Ginataang Pagi — Cooked in rich coconut milk with vegetables.

 FAQ About Pagi in Tagalog